The Button series 1

-The first season of the TV gameshow competition series The Button premiered in April 2018 on BBC One.
+The first season of the TV game show competition series The Button premiered in April 2018 on BBC One.
 The objective of the show is that the family with the most money at the end of the episode from winning the challenges is declared the winning team.

 List of episodes and challenge results

 Episode 1 (20 April)

 The Garstons were the winners of the first episode, but decided not to leave the show and keep their cash prize to carry over to the next episode.

 Episode 2 (27 April)

 The Halls were the winners of the second episode and decided to keep their cash prize, but because they did, they had to leave the show.
 A new family, the Utleys, were introduced one week after.